Side events for the exhibition

 €5 plus €8 admission (€6 reduced)

 Have you always wanted to produce your own etching, from the preliminary drawing to the printed sheet?
-Then take part in one of our workshops!
+Then take part in our workshop!

 “Scratched Traces”